Inelukas/Inelukas/README.md

 Until recently, I was living in Taiwan, where I worked as a radio host at a national broadcaster.
 Don't ask me why. xD

 ---

+My past projects: I've been learning basic Python since the beginning of the year with a course on udemy, and programmed simple games like TicTacToe, Pong, Snake, and Black Jack.

+---
 <img src="https://images1.wionews.com/images/wion/900x1600/2023/12/18/1702913723179_Untitled.jpg" width="150"> <img src="https://media.tenor.com/gexfZzl4ZRsAAAAi/maxwell-cat.gif" width="200">

 ## Random stuff about me